 I strongly advise you to use relative addresses, because this way you will be able to test all pages while they're still on your computer.
 When linking to the About me page from any other page in the same folder, you should use:

 <a href="about.html">About me</a>

 Open your index page and follow all the links on it to other pages.
 If you get an error "The page cannot be displayed" your link is probably incorrect, or you linked to a page on the Internet and you're not connected at the moment.

 If you used relative URL-s then every page that works on your computer, should also work online.

 Setting the website online

 Of course, you need a free server where you'll be able to upload it.
-The easiest way to do it is FTP.
+The easiest way to do it is using FTP (learn how to use FTP).
 If your server does not allow it, then you'll just have to use the file manager they provided, altough uploading may take more time.
 With FTP you'll be able to upload all files and folders at once, by selecting all .html and .css files and the folder images, and selecting Upload.
 When using file manager, you will have to create the folder named images and upload all images there, otherwise they won't be shown.
-Also, if you're planning to have your own server, then it's best to look first for a reliable dedicated server to host your web site.

 After the upload is complete, type your site's address.
 Your index page should be there now.
 If something is wrong, you may have uploaded files to a wrong folder.
 Otherwise, it should look exactly as it did on your computer.